0abst/Paris_Hackhaton/README.md

 W <- [t4, t5, t6, t7, t8]

+#### Second part:

-2. The function `get_ticks_array` that always return an array of ticks in the cronological order by reading the storage map with the corrected index order.
+The function `get_ticks_array` that always return an array of ticks in the cronological order by reading the storage map with the corrected index order.

 If you want to see python prints about it in "real time", you can run tests on twap_debug/test_twap_debug.
 There are two contracts folders, twap and twap_debug that are similar but twap_debug has hints to show what is happenning update per update.